tc39/proposal-first-class-protocols/README.md

 ## Open questions or issues

-1. Should interfaces inherit from Object.prototype?
+1. Should protocols inherit from Object.prototype?
 1. Should protocols be immutable prototype exotic objects?
 Frozen?
 Sealed?
 1. Do we want to have protocols inherit from some `Protocol.prototype` object so they can be abstracted over?
 1. Should implementing a protocol actually copy symbols to prototype/constructor or use internal slots for resolution?